 “‘I Thought I’d Be More Productive!’
 Why Women with ADHD Are Struggling While Staying at Home” [Video Replay & Podcast #305]

-Access the video replay, listen to the podcast episode (#305), download the slide presentation, and learn how to get a certificate of attendance for this ADHD Experts webinar originally broadcast on May 13, 2020.
+Access the video replay, listen to the podcast episode (#305), and download the slide presentation for this ADHD Experts webinar originally broadcast on May 13, 2020.

 It seems societal norms — and too many ambitious Facebook friends — expect us to “catch up” on all those lingering household projects, plus take up bread baking and gardening and sewing, during this quarantine.
 After two months, that has not happened — and many of us feel ashamed that we’re “missing an opportunity” because we can’t balance all of life’s new daily responsibilities, plus the stress of this slow-motion trauma.
 “Good enough” should be good enough right now, but it sure doesn’t feel that way.